On martingale approximations and the quenched weak invariance principle: Main results

-Limit theorems for stochastic processes that do not start from equilibrium are timely and motivated by evolutions in quenched random environment.
-Recent discoveries by Voln\'{y} and Woodroofe \cite{VW} show that many of the central limit theorems satisfied by classes of stochastic processes in equilibrium, fail to hold when the processes are started from a point.
-In this section, we address the question whether the Maxwell-Woodroofe condition \eqref{MW} is sufficient for the validity of the quenched central limit theorem since this condition is known to be optimal (see e.g. \cite{PU} or \cite{Volny} where the optimality of this condition is discussed).
-This question starts with a result in Borodin and Ibragimov (\cite{BI}, Ch 4) stating that if $\Vert\mathbb{E}_{0}(S_{n})\Vert_2$ is bounded, then one has the CLT starting at a point in its functional form.
-Later, works by Derriennic and Lin (see \cite{DL}, \cite{DL2}, \cite{DL3}), Zhao and Woodroofe \cite{ZW}, Cuny \cite{Cuny1}, Merlev\`ede, Peligrad and Peligrad \cite{MPP} improved on this result by imposing weaker and weaker conditions on $\Vert\mathbb{E} _{0}(S_{n})\Vert_2$, but always stronger than \eqref{MW}.
-Let us mention that a result in Cuny and Peligrad (\cite{CP}) shows that the condition $\sum_{k=1}^{\infty}\Vert\mathbb{E}_{0}(X_{k})\Vert_2 /k^{1/2}<\infty$, is sufficient for the quenched CLT.
+Limit theorems for stochastic processes that do not start from equilibrium are timely and motivated by evolutions in a quenched random environment.
+Recent discoveries by Voln\'{y} and Woodroofe \cite{VW} show that many of the central limit theorems satisfied by classes of stochastic processes in equilibrium fail to hold when the processes are started from a point.
+In this section, we address the question of whether the Maxwell--Woodroofe condition (\ref{MW}) is sufficient for the validity of the quenched central limit theorem since this condition is known to be optimal; see, for example, \cite{PU} or \cite{Volny} where the optimality of this condition is discussed.
+This question starts with a result in Borodin and Ibragimov (\cite{BI}, Chapter 4) stating that if $\|\mathbb{E}_{0}(S_{n})\|_2$ is bounded, then one has the CLT starting at a point in its functional form.
+Later, works by Derriennic and Lin (see \cite{DL,DL2,DL3}), Zhao and Woodroofe \cite{ZW0}, Cuny and Lin \cite{CL}, Cuny \cite{Cuny1} and Merlev\`ede, Peligrad and Peligrad \cite{MPP} improved on this result by imposing weaker and weaker conditions on $\|\mathbb{E} _{0}(S_{n})\|_2$, but always stronger than (\ref{MW}).
+Let us mention that a result in Cuny and Peligrad \cite{CP} shows that the condition $\sum_{k=1}^{\infty}\|\mathbb {E}_{0}(X_{k})\|_2 /k^{1/2}<\infty$ is sufficient for the quenched CLT.
 It is also sufficient for the quenched weak invariance principle by a recent result of Cuny and Volny \cite{CV}.

-As we shall see in the proof of Theorem \ref{quenched} below, the approximating martingale that we defined in Section \ref{submartappro} also allows to show that, under \eqref{MW}, $\lim_{n \rightarrow \infty} n^{-1} \E_0(|S_n-\E_0 (S_n) - M_n|^2) = 0 $ $\P$-a.s.
-Together with a new ergodic theorem with rate (see our Theorem \ref{theoergo}) and a maximal inequality from Merlev\`ede and Peligrad \cite{MP}, this implies that the quenched CLT in its functional form holds under Maxwell-Woodroofe condition \eqref{MW}.
+As we shall see in the proof of Theorem \ref{quenched} below, the approximating martingale that we defined in Section \ref{submartappro} also allows us to show that, under (\ref{MW}), $\lim_{n \rightarrow \infty} n^{-1} \E_0(|S_n-\E_0 (S_n) - M_n|^2) = 0 $ $\P$-a.s.
+Combined with a new ergodic theorem with rate (see our Theorem \ref {theoergo}) and a maximal inequality from Merlev\`ede and Peligrad \cite{MP}, this implies that the quenched CLT in its functional form holds under the Maxwell--Woodroofe condition (\ref{MW}).